2023 Solar Incentives Guide for Tanque Verde, AZ - Tax Credits & Rebates

 EcoWatch's Tanque Verde, AZ Solar Incentives FAQs

-It's best to speak with your local Tanque Verde solar installer for a better understanding of which incentives your project may qualify for.
-Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
-Some incentives, like those offered by the government of Arizona, might have additional requirements.
+It's a good idea to talk to your local Tanque Verde solar installer to get an understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, such as those provided by the Arizona government, may have additional requirements.

 How long until the federal solar tax credit ends?